mckeeh3/woe-twin/README.md

 ~~~

 #### Verify Internal HTTP access
-The WOE Twin and WOE Sim microservices communicate with each other via HTTP.
+The WoE Twin and WoE Sim microservices communicate with each other via HTTP.
 Each
 microservie needs to know the host name of the other service.
 Use the following to
 verify the hostname of this service.